 This is where lead generation strategies come into play.

 But, with a variety of buyers in the market comes varying levels of interests.
-Their interests might either be completely dormant or sales ready.
 So, how are you supposed to gauge and tap into the wide ranging interest of your potential buyers?

 Nearly 41% marketers believe that their premier marketing priority is to generate more and more leads.
 But, the process of pushing through a large number of prospects or potential buyers into their lead generation funnel is easier said than done.